Chaanks/stklia/README.md

 These are the locations of the datasets.
 Test and trial field are optional for the training.
 If they are not included in the config file, no evaluation is done during training.
 It is possible to specify multiple folders.
 If so, the folder will be merged into one dataset class containing all the data.
+Make sure to specify the number of features of your data with `features_per_frame`.

 ```ini
 [Datasets]